deepkit/deepkit-website2/src/pages/documentation/template.md

 }
 ```

-Now you can use TSX directly in your controller.
+Now you can use JSX directly in your controller.

 ```typescript
 import { App } from '@deepkit/app';